adriennehamrah/interview-prep/general_techniques.md

 ```

 ## Create Largest Number
-- To create the largest number from an array, sort by comparing two numbers a + b and b + a
+- To create the largest number from an array of numbers, use any comparison sort by comparing two numbers XY and YX
- - e.g., for 12 and 120, compare 12120 and 12012
+  - e.g., for 12 and 120, compare 12120 and 12012 and put the largest number first.
+  - Sort the entire array and join the sorted array.

 ## Pascal Nth Row
 ``` ruby